jpegleg/mihno/README.md

 The output goes to STDOUT, so redirect to where you need etc.

+In this example output, we can see the telnet data in the middle there.
+The first transaction is a GET / from a web browser, the second a raw TCP (from our telnet above), and the third a curl doing a POST.

 ```
 2021-12-17 17:13:13.744257569 UTC Listening for connections on port 3975